-I traveled through this area on a 6 day road trip in 2018 and I loved it, although after seeing similar views for over an hour, we switched to check out another scenic drive in Daniel Boone National Forest, which didn’t quite make this list, but it may in another article.
+I traveled through this area on a 6 day road trip through the Appalachian Mountains in 2018 and I loved it, although after seeing similar views for over an hour, we switched to check out another scenic drive in Daniel Boone National Forest, which didn’t quite make this list, but it may in another article.

 3) California Coast (Route 1):